MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 ### Step 4 - Creating an Instance

-This guide will focus on 1.8.9, but steps for other versions should also be obvious.
+This guide will focus on Forge 1.8.9, but steps for other versions should also be obvious.

 Once you've clicked on the button on the top left that says "Add Instance", name it whatever you want and giving a group for it is optional, but I do not recommend giving a group name until you need to better organize your instances.